julianofischer/julianofischer.github.io/about.md

 ---
 ## About

-This blog is intended to share information about Delay-Tolerant Networking and [theONE](http://www.netlab.tkk.fi/tutkimus/dtn/theone/) simulator.
+This blog is intended to share information about Delay and Disruption Tolerant Networking and [Opportunistic Network Simulator](http://www.netlab.tkk.fi/tutkimus/dtn/theone/)(theONE).
+I also intend to talk about my finds using Jekyll, Flask, Django and others.

 I ask the readers in advance to excuse me about possible grammar errors.
 I hope to improve my English skill.